Guidance for Animal Ethics Committees

 The Australian code for the care and use of animals for scientific purposes was last amended in 2013 and a review is overdue based on scientific progress, state legislation changes and increasing public expectations of accountability.
+Watch HRA’s presentation on the need for review of the Code.
 You can contact the NHMRC to request that the Code be reviewed.

 HRA welcomes open communication with anyone involved in the animal research industry, whether that be a question, complaint you wish to see investigated, or insider report.
 Please contact us, or you can use the below form for anonymous contact.
 Complete confidence will be granted in either case.
 You may attach an image or document with your message.
 Date and location details would be useful to accompany any footage or images.

 Such information builds HRA’s intelligence of the animal research industry and may prompt further investigation by HRA.